What Is Psychological Distress? An Overview

 Research shows that journaling can have a significant impact on mental health.
 Many people find that writing down their thoughts and feelings helps them release frustrations without having to talk to others.
 Freely expressing your innermost thoughts and frustration may be a cathartic and therapeutic way to release your feelings in a safe and controlled space.
 Nonetheless, if symptoms are recurrent or severe, making an appointment with a counselor or a therapist may be a helpful option that can lead to healing and recovery.

-The effects of psychological distress may interfere with the ability of a person to accomplish everyday tasks.
-It may help to talk to an unbiased person who has professional experience helping people navigate psychological distress.
+The effects of psychological distress may interfere with a person's ability to accomplish everyday tasks.
+It may help to talk to an unbiased person with professional experience in helping people navigate psychological distress.
 Therapists are trained to help people feel comfortable discussing emotionally stressful situations.

-If you’re experiencing psychological distress that makes it difficult to leave home, you may benefit from online therapy.
+If you're experiencing psychological distress that makes it difficult to leave home, you may benefit from online therapy.
 With online therapy, you can discuss your symptoms from home or anywhere with an internet connection via phone, texting, or video chat.
-Also, with BetterHelp, you can contact your therapist at any time day or night through in-app messaging, and they’ll respond as soon as they can.
+Also, with BetterHelp, you can contact your therapist at any time, day or night, through in-app messaging, and they'll respond as soon as possible.
 This may be especially useful if you want to discuss symptoms of distress in between sessions.

 In addition to being convenient, online therapy has been shown by numerous peer-revised studies to be effective for a variety of mental health conditions, including anxiety and depression.
 One systematic review and meta-analysis published in The Lancet found that online therapy was more effective than traditional in-office therapy at reducing depression symptoms.